rstoetter/cdependencymanager-php/README.md

 <a name="index_classes"></a><h2>Provided Classes</h2>

-The main class you will use is the class cDependencyManager
+The main class you will use is the class **cDependencyManager**

-There are no helper classes necessary to use the class cDependencyManager:
+There are no helper classes necessary in order to use the class cDependencyManager:

 But you will need PHP 7 or later to use this repository